 After skipping Dublin and Belfast during our whirlwind trip to Ireland (we just ran out of time and energy!), we couldn’t wait to explore our first major European city.
-While we only had 48 hours in Edinburgh, we made sure to pack it all in with miles of on-foot explorations, lots of tours, and about a dozen pints.
+While we only had a weekend trip to Edinburgh Scotland, we made sure to pack it all in with miles of on-foot explorations, lots of tours, and about a dozen pints.

-Even before getting our tickets, we were rewarded for our efforts by enjoying the surrounding views of the city on the windy, but clear day we were blessed with.
-We looked down at beautiful Edinburgh and our excitement grew exponentially for all the explorations we would have over the next couple of days.
+Even before getting our tickets for Edinburgh Castle, we were rewarded for our efforts by enjoying the surrounding views of the city on the windy, but clear day we were blessed with.
+We looked down at beautiful Edinburgh and our excitement grew exponentially for all the explorations we would have over the next 48 hours.

-While the castle itself was busy with tour groups and other tourists, we loved that most people were intently listening to their audio tours and keeping quiet – and often just standing to the side taking it all in.
+While Edinburgh Castle itself was busy with tour groups and other tourists, we loved that most people were intently listening to their audio tours and keeping quiet – and often just standing to the side taking it all in.
 Perfect for people like us, who want to go our own way and avoid the crowds!

 We loved wandering through this beautiful, large castle built in the 12th century.
 And were amazed by how much it played a role in Scotland’s history.
 It was at the center of numerous wars and changed hands many times.